Send A/B test data using the Analytics Toolkit API

 You should download the API reference and go through the document to understand the parameters supported by the interface.
 It also contains detailed information on responses and error codes.

 The two pieces of information which are shared across all A/B tests that you use the API to push data for are the endpoint and the authentication hash.
 The endpoint URL should therefore be hardcoded in your code.
 Ideally the code will handle redirects gracefully so that in case it changes your API implementation continues to work as before, but it is a forward looking requirement and we will make sure to communicate any API changes to all users in advance.

 The second piece of information is the authentication string which is required for your API requests to be honored.
 It is a precautionary mechanism against unauthorized data pushes.

-Once you start using the API the same page under Data Sources will contain a list of your most recent API calls, including their outcome and any errors encountered.
+Once you start using the API the same page under Sources & APIs will contain a list of your most recent API calls, including their outcome and any errors encountered.
 This can be useful in monitoring and debugging your API calls.

 Should you need to get an updated documentation file or retrieve the endpoint URL or your authentication hash, these will be available in the right sidebar, alongside the API call log, as shown above.